-- 13. Following the current general framework of financial assets discussed in paragraph 10, it can be argued that CAWLM should not be classified as financial but should instead be classified as nonfinancial assets.
-As noted earlier, financial assets are characterized by the counterpart liability criterion with the only exception being monetary gold due to the historic role of gold in the international financial system.
-All precious metals (other than monetary gold), including nonmonetary gold and silver, are considered nonfinancial assets.
-Treating CAWLM as another exception may open the door for other commodities frequently traded in financial markets for their store of value properties, such as silver and nonmonetary gold, to become financial assets.23 Furthermore, as there is no direct counterpart liability for CAWLM, recording them as financial assets may create further inconsistencies between the sum of financial assets and the sum of liabilities worldwide. - Considering the main role that CAWLM currently seem to play in financial markets (i.e., as 14. a store of value with high volatility instead of as a medium of exchange), it can be argued that there is not a strong enough basis to create another exception to the counterpart liability criterion (similar to monetary gold) at this point to classify CAWLM as a financial asset.
+are considered nonfinancial assets.
+Treating CAWLM as another exception may open the door for other commodities frequently traded in financial markets for their store of value properties, such as silver and nonmonetary gold, to become financial assets.21 Furthermore, as there is no direct counterpart liability for CAWLM, recording them as financial assets may create further inconsistencies between the sum of financial assets and the sum of liabilities worldwide.

+14. Considering the main role that CAWLM currently seem to play in financial markets (i.e., as a store of value with high volatility instead of as a medium of exchange), it can be argued that there is not a strong enough basis to create another exception to the counterpart liability criterion (similar to monetary gold) at this point to classify CAWLM as a financial asset.
 Monetary gold exception is there from the very beginning (i.e., from the time of the first edition of the Balance of Payments Manual, which was published in 1948).
 This is mainly linked to the role it played in international payments and reserves management.
 In terms of its use for international payments, when the IMF was founded in 1944, it was decided that (i) 25 percent of initial quota subscriptions and subsequent quota increases were to be paid in gold; (ii) all payments of charges (interest on member countries' use of IMF credit) were normally made in gold; (iii) a member wishing to acquire the currency of another member could do so by selling gold to the IMF; and (iv) member countries could also use gold to repay the IMF for credit previously extended.
 With regards to its role in the international reserves, monetary gold compares favorably with other traditional reserve assets in terms of liquidity, return, and safety.
-Both these roles justifying the monetary gold exception as a financial asset without counterpart liability are well grounded and time tested with backing of the international financial institutions and central banks, and therefore such exception can't be extended to CAWLM, unless there are very strong reasons to do so (e.g., when CAWLM becomes widely accepted as a medium of exchange, which is explained in the GN). - 15.
-The demand for CAWLM as a new investment asset seems relatively high at the moment (stemming from-either real or perceived-drawbacks from the traditional financial system) in comparison to their use to purchase goods and services.
-Some retailers are starting to allow the purchase of goods and services with CAWLM, but actual uptake seems limited.24 In this regard, some financial policy makers and prominent financial sector experts believe that the future of digital money is in meeting in March 2022.
-For that reason, this specific option has been removed from the note and is only presented in Annex III for information purpose.
+Both these roles justifying the monetary gold exception as a financial asset without counterpart liability are well grounded and time tested with backing of the international financial institutions and central banks, and therefore such exception can't be extended to CAWLM, unless there are very strong reasons to do so (e.g., when CAWLM becomes widely accepted as a medium of exchange, which is explained in the GN).

+15. The demand for CAWLM as a new investment asset seems relatively high at the moment (stemming from-either real or perceived-drawbacks from the traditional financial system) in comparison to their use to purchase goods and services.
+Some retailers are starting to allow the purchase of goods and services with CAWLM, but actual uptake seems limited.22 In this regard, some financial policy makers and prominent financial sector experts believe that the future of digital money is in stablecoins with counterpart liability (private digital money) and CBDCs (public digital money).23 Therefore, it could be argued that CAWLM should be treated as a type of valuable (a new subclass called "digital valuables" that are intangible), until there is evidence that they act as a general medium of exchange, a function that may not materialize due to competition from stablecoins and CBDCs.
+The distinctive feature of such digital valuables is the limited number of units of these assets that can be mined (i.e., they are exhaustible after a certain period), similar to precious metals and stones.